ARCTraining/instructor-training/_episodes/02-practice-learning.md

 helps solidify both ideas.

 > ## Meeting Learners Where They Are
-> One of the strengths of Carpentry workshops is that we meet learners where they're at.
-Carpentry instructors
+> One of the strengths of good workshops is that we meet learners where they're at.
+Practiced instructors
 > strive to help learners
 > progress from whatever starting point they happen to be at, without making anyone
 > feel inferior about their current practices or skillsets.
 We do this in part by teaching relevant and useful skills